Sediment, Nutrient, & Pollution

 The SNPR program is funded through community member donations and grants alike.
 Donations made to the SNPR program will be used to directly and often immediately fund a water quality project that will have a positive impact on the health and quality of Seneca Lake.
 The more funds the program raises through the support of the community, the greater the impact we will have preserving our most precious natural resource.

-Please donate to the Sediment, Nutrient, and Pollution Reduction program by visiting our donation page and have your donation MATCHED 1:1 by two generous community members, up to $15,000.
+Please donate to the Sediment, Nutrient, and Pollution Reduction program by visiting our donation page.
 The program will continue to seek matching government grants that can match as high as 5:1, giving an additional boost to your contribution.